Digital Production Group

-The Digitization Services unit of Digital Curation Services of the University of Virginia Library is one of the primary caretakers responsible for the transformation of the Library’s rare and unique materials to digital formats.
+The Digital Production Group of the University of Virginia Library is one of the primary caretakers responsible for the transformation of the Library’s rare and unique materials to digital formats.
 Using specialized equipment to properly handle these materials, we digitize such varied objects as rare books, manuscripts, maps, and other artifactual objects.

-Digitization Service’s primary mission is to convert these rare materials to digital formats that the U.Va. community can use to support their research and instructional needs.
+The Digital Production Group’s primary mission is to convert these rare materials to digital formats that the UVA community can use to support their research and instructional needs.
 Our secondary mission is to use these digital surrogates as a means to highlight and promote the library’s rare materials in such a way that more users can gain access and discover them.
 We will always endeavor to deliver materials to anyone who requests them.
 There will be times, however, when the fragility of the original will render it impossible to digitize.

 Who We Serve